Call center training schedule – how to fit into your workforce planning?

 - Find “time pockets” in schedule: Overlapping shifts and the combination of part and full-time workers often result in “time-pockets” of over-staffing throughout the day.
 Again, these time-pockets can be used to schedule short training sessions.

-- Interactive online trainings: Certain types of trainings can be delivered as interactive or video sessions that individual agents can use whenever there is time, right from their seat.
+- Interactive online trainings: Certain types of call center training plans can be delivered as interactive or video sessions that individual agents can use whenever there is time, right from their seat.

 Every call center has different training needs and operational characteristics, the above list provides just a few ideas on how to better fit training sessions into your call center operation.
 However, the main idea is to consider training as a important activity that should be included into your call center staffing and scheduling process.